bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

   predefined strings are also supported, and can be found here: https://about.workflowhub.eu/Workflow-RO-Crate/#supported-licenses

-- ``sources_dir`` can be a single path, or a list of paths where application source files can be found.
-Our script will add ALL files (i.e. not only source files, but any file found) and sub-directories inside each of the paths specified.
+- ``sources`` can be a single directory or file, or a list of directories or files where the whole application source files can be found.
+Our script will add ALL files (i.e. not only source files, but any file found) and sub-directories inside each of the directory paths specified.
 The sub-directories structure is respected when the files are added in the crate (inside a sub-directory ``application_sources``).
+Files referenced here are typically all ``.py`` files for Python applications, or ``.java``, ``.class``, ``.jar`` files for Java ones.
+Both relative and absolute paths can be used.

-- ``sources_main_file`` is the name of the main source file of the application, and may be specified if the user wants to select a particular file as such.
-The COMPSs runtime detects automatically the main source of an application, therefore this is a way to override the detected file.
-The file can be specified with a relative path inside one of the directories listed in ``sources_dir``.
+- ``sources_main_file`` (**optional**) is an advanced feature.
+It is the name of the main source file of the application, and may be specified if the user wants to select a particular file as such.
+The COMPSs runtime detects automatically the main source of an application, therefore, this is a way to override the detected file.
+The file can be specified with a relative path inside one of the directories listed in ``sources``.
 An absolute path can also be used.

-- ``files`` is a single file or a list of all the source files of the application (typically all ``.py`` files for Python applications, or ``.java``, ``.class``, ``.jar`` files for Java ones).
-Both relative and absolute paths can be used.
-  All files specified here will be added in the root of the sub-directory ``application_sources`` from the resulting crate.
-If the script is unable to automatically identify the main source file of the application, the first file of this list may be considered as such.

 - ``data_persistence`` is a boolean to indicate whether the Workflow Provenance generation should include the input and output datasets needed and generated respectively in the workflow (i.e. must be set to ``True``).